thanpolas/toddmotto.github.io/_posts/2013-10-24-conditionizr-reloaded-what-every-developer-has-been-waiting-for.md

 title: Conditionizr reloaded, what every developer has been waiting for
 ---

-Wouldn't it be awesome to target browsers, mobile browsers, mobile devices, retina screens or higher screen resolution and conditionally load assets based on those environments?
-Wouldn't it also be cool to write logic for different environments using callbacks and simple expressions, or even dynamically loading polyfills to get rid of messy conditional statements?
-How about adding your own tests to target any other devices you're working on?
-Well, keep reading, because Conditionizr does all this!
+Wouldn't it be ideal to target any browser, mobile browser, mobile device, touch device, screen resolution, operating system and conditionally load assets or tweak your code based on any environments?
+In a perfect world, Conditionizr wouldn't be needed, but it's here to save your ass...

-Conditionizr is just under a year old now, and has just hit version 4.
+You can also write logic for different environments using callbacks and simple expressions, or even dynamically load polyfills to rid messy conditional statements.
+You can also add your own tests to target any other environments/devices you're working on.
+Keep reading, and open your eyes to Conditionizr v4.
 It includes a full API rewrite, public API modules and is just 1kb in size (66% reduction).
 It ships with 5 incredibly fast APIs that make development life seamless.

 _Yes, in a perfect world feature detection, blah blah blah, wake up man..._